Lats / Latissimus Dorsi Pain and Yoga

 The active latissimus dorsi stretch is similar to the "child's pose" in yoga.
 To carry out this stretch, start by kneeling next to a stability ball, chair, or any other prop.
 Place the arm that you want to stretch on the ball and the hand of your other arm on the ground below your shoulder.

-Then, draw your navel upwards and reach forward with the arm that is on the ball until you feel a stretch from the side of your torso to your lower back.
+Then, draw your navel upwards and reach forward with the arm on the ball until you feel a stretch from the side of your torso to your lower back.
 Keep this position for thirty seconds to allow for sufficient muscle stretching before returning to your start position.
 Then, switch sides and repeat.

 Depending on how tight your lats are, five to ten repetitions should be sufficient to lengthen the muscle and alleviate pain.
 (Fletcher, 2018)